MeriemLaleg/GUI_spectroscopy/README.md

 ### Citation
 ***This reported method is protected by a patent***.

-If you use thi tool for your research, or incorporate if  in your academic use, please cite:
+If you use this tool for your research, or incorporate if  in your academic use, please cite:

 S. Bhaduri, A. Chahid , E. Achten,   H. Serrai,    T.M.
 Laleg-Kirati1, “SCSA based MATLAB toolbox for 1H MR spectroscopic water suppression and denoising ”.
 PLOSEONE, 2019.